-More or less everyone has faced the problem of dye bleeding.
-However, setting that is not tough work.
-The popular easiest way is to mix the correct ratio of salt and vinegar with fresh water and submerge the fabric in it.
-There are some other methods to follow as well.
+Most of us have bought clothing at some stage and faced the problem of the dye bleeding out of the fabric.
+Luckily getting the dye to set is not so very difficult.
+The most popular way is to mix salt and vinegar with fresh water and submerge the fabric in it.
+There are some other methods that also work to set fabric dye which we will also go through.

 How Do I Set Dye in Fabric That Bleeds: The Process